Updated May 30, 2023

 Temples in Mumbai are as well-known as the city itself.
 Mumbai is a small heaven, as people worship deities from various religions and cultures in the city’s more than 700 temples.
 People travel long distances to worship at these temples, demonstrating the depth of devotion.
 These temples witness the transformation of tears into smiles and disappointment into hope.
 People believe that the blessings of the deities in these Mumbai temples fulfill the wishes of the devotees.
-Everyone, whether celebrities or ordinary people, loves visiting these temples in Mumbai at least once to achieve their goals by receiving divine blessings.
+Whether celebrities or ordinary people, everyone loves visiting these temples in Mumbai at least once to achieve their goals by receiving divine blessings.

 Top 5 Temples in Mumbai

 One of Mumbai’s most sacred and frequently visited temples is the Siddhivinayak Temple in the Prabhadevi neighborhood.
 Lord Ganesha has a holy place devoted to him.
 Deubai Patil and Laxman Vithu constructed this temple in 1801.
 The temple has a small sanctum with a Shri Ganesha idol made of a piece of black stone about two and a half feet wide.
 The temple has gained popularity not only because it believes that the Ganesha in the temple is especially revered but also because it is popular among film stars and industry bigwigs.
 It is also the richest temple in Mumbai, receiving INR 100 million in donations from devotees worldwide each year.

 One of the best places to visit in Mumbai is the temple.
 There is a belief if you whisper your desires into the ear of the idol, they will come true.
 Tuesdays are a special day for darshan at the temple.
 The temple also attracts celebrities ranging from Bollywood actors to famous athletes.

 - Location: Prabhadevi, S K Bole Marg, Mumbai